25 Sneaky Weight Loss Hacks That Really Work

 15. Choose a single indulgence

-Have a glass of wine to relax.
-Or enjoy a dessert at special dinners.
-But you can’t keep drinking several alcoholic drinks and eating dessert and expect to lose weight.
-Choose the indulgence that makes the meal most satisfying for you.
-(For example, enjoying a glass of wine with a small piece of dark chocolate.
-The keyword being “small”.)
+Have a low-calorie cocktail to relax or enjoy a low-calorie dessert at special dinners.
+But remember, you can’t keep drinking several alcoholic drinks and eating dessert and expect to lose that belly fat!

 16. Pack lunch after dinner

 Prepare tomorrow’s lunch after dinner tonight, when your belly is full, and you feel satiated.
 You’re likely to pack a smaller meal with fewer calories.
+(Aim for less carbohydrates too!)

 17. Wear a waistband